 \subsection{Literature review}

-The HMC method was first introduced in lattice field theory [\cite{duane1987hybrid}], as a \emph{hybrid} of two differing approaches to molecular simulation introduced in \cite{alder1959studies} and \cite{metropolis1953equation} respectively.
-The algorithm was introduced to Statisticians through \cite{neal1996bayesian}; a user-oriented review of the method is given in \cite{neal2011mcmc}.
+The HMC method was first introduced in lattice field theory \citep{duane1987hybrid}, as a \emph{hybrid} of two differing approaches to molecular simulation introduced in \citep{alder1959studies} and \citep{metropolis1953equation} respectively.
+A statistically-oriented review is given in \citep{neal2011mcmc}.
 Several extensions have been suggested.
-A \emph{generalized} scheme in which the momentum is only partially refreshed was introduced in \cite{horowitz1991generalized}, and see also \cite{ottobre2016function}.
-Other extensions have been proposed to allow more directed motion and reduced rejections [\cite{campos2015extra, sohl2014hamiltonian}].
-The \emph{shadow Hamiltonian} framework was introduced in [\cite{izaguirre2004shadow,akhmatskaya2008gshmc}], in which the properties of symplectic integrators are exploited in order to reduce rejection rates, and in some cases this can enhance sampling efficiency.
-A dynamic approach to tuning the integration time parameter was introduced through the `No-U-Turn Sampler' of \cite{hoffman-gelman:2013}, which is now implemented in the Stan software [\cite{carpenter2016stan}; see also \cite{wang2013adaptive}].
-An extension showing how to implement the sampler on a Riemannian manifold which is \emph{globally diffeomorphic} to $\R^d$ is given in \cite{girolami2011riemann} [see also \cite{betancourt2013general}], and to embedded manifolds with closed form geodesics in \cite{byrne2013geodesic}.
+A \emph{generalized} scheme in which the momentum is only partially refreshed was introduced in \citep{horowitz1991generalized} (see also \citep{ottobre2016function}).
+Other extensions have been proposed to allow more directed motion and reduced rejections (e.g. \citep{campos2015extra}).
+A dynamic approach to tuning the integration time parameter was introduced through the `No-U-Turn Sampler' of \citep{hoffman-gelman:2013}, which is now implemented in the Stan software \citep{carpenter2016stan}.
+An extension showing how to implement the sampler on a Riemannian manifold which is \emph{globally diffeomorphic} to $\R^d$ is given in \citep{girolami2011riemann} (see also \citep{betancourt2013general}), and to embedded manifolds with closed form geodesics in \citep{byrne2013geodesic}.